creativenucleus/tic-80-sketches/readme.md

 This was an attempt to do some structured palette switching.
 Usually I do some gradient colourwash, but this has bands across the screen in vbank0 and vbank1.

 The technique works, and I think can be tuned and explored.
+Your periodic reminder that TIC-80 allows 16 colours on screen at once.
+Double that if you use vbank1, and you can have 16 per line if you mess with the palette in the BDR() call.

 - [Project / Code](./bytejam-20230515)